Master of Laws

 It consists of 24 units chosen from the list of law courses.
 It is also possible to include courses from other disciplines within the University, subject to approval by the Program Coordinator.

 Seminar-style teaching is employed, with one course usually involving 24 hours of classes.
-Some courses are taught during the evening or on weekends, while other courses may be taught intensively over two or more weeks.
+Some courses are taught during the evening or on weekends, while other courses may be taught intensively one or more weeks.

 A candidate shall satisfactorily complete a substantial research piece of scholarship.
 To satisfy this requirement, candidates must complete one of two options.